 Helichrysum is grown for its small, felt-like leaves.
 The most familiar is a soft blue-gray, but there are pretty variegated varieties, too.
 The stems grow upward and tumble down, making both a lovely backdrop and frame for the other plants in your container.

 Alternanthera has small colorful leaves that will trail and cover your container with charm.
 As a foliage plant, it will require negligible care from you while still looking good all season.

 Sweet alyssum prefers cool weather, but you can keep it blooming in a container if you give it regular water.
 Alyssum doesn't really trail as much as it gently flows over the top of your container.
 It's a very tidy plant with a wonderful, honey-like scent.

 04 of 24

 Asarina has tubular flowers that resemble snapdragons.
-This is a short vine that will not just tumble out of your container, it will ensnare itself in nearby plants - in the nicest of ways.Continue to 5 of 24 below.
+This is a short vine that will not just tumble out of your container, but it will ensnare itself in nearby plants—in the nicest of ways.Continue to 5 of 24 below.

 05 of 24

 Bidens are in the aster family.
-They have small daisy-like flowers that are most familiar in yellow, but recent introductions include pinks, white and orange.
+They have small, daisy-like flowers that are most familiar in yellow but also are now available in pinks, white, and orange.
 They will drape over the sides of your container and are extremely heat and drought tolerant.

 06 of 24